isoldaliborio/infinita_website/README.md

 ## Tools and Libraries

 1. **Typescript, JavaScript, PHP:** Primary programming languages for front-end and back-end development.
-2. **SCSS:** Used for styling to enhance maintainability and reusability.
+2. **SASS, Tailwind:** Used for styling to enhance maintainability and reusability of CSS code.
-3. **React Native, NextJS:** Frameworks for building dynamic and responsive user interfaces.
+3. **React, NextJS:** Frameworks for building dynamic and responsive user interfaces.
-4. **Tailwind CSS and shad/cn:** Libraries for UI component styling and optimization.
+4. **shad/cn:** Libraries for UI component styling and optimization.
-5. **SQL:** Database management system for storing and retrieving site data.
+5. **MySQL:** Database management system for storing and retrieving site data.
-6. **WordPress CMS:** Content management system for easy content updates.
+6. **WordPress:** Content management system for easy content updates.
 7. **GitHub:** Version control and project management tool for collaboration and issue tracking.

 ## Management